Indoor Air Quality at Work

 Strategies to Improve Indoor Air Quality at the Workplace

 Good air quality is about limiting exposure to conditions that set off symptoms.
-But this may not be easy when your paycheck depends on working in a particular environment.
+But this may not be easy when your paycheck depends on working in a particular office environment.
 If you think you may have work-related asthma or allergies, make an appointment with your primary care doctor or an asthma specialist.
 Prior to the appointment, track your symptoms daily and record the following:

-If your doctor determines your workplace is making you sick, talk with your employer, building manager or supervisor about ways to reduce exposure.
-It could be as simple as improving inadequate ventilation around office machines or cleaning up mold in storage areas.
+It could be as simple as improving inadequate ventilation around office equipment, cleaning air ducts, and removing mold in storage areas.
 If there’s ongoing construction, ask if telecommuting is an option.
-It may be helpful to get a group of coworkers to advocate with you.
+It may be helpful to get a group of coworkers to advocate with you about indoor air quality issues.

 EPA has an online guide for workplace indoor air quality issues – the Office Building Occupants Guide to Indoor Air Quality.
 It offers three strategies to address poor indoor air quality.